Skip to content

 Swagger UI

-Once all necessary components are up and running you can use Swagger-UI (available at https://<machine name>.local/control-plane/api/v1/controller/swagger-ui/) to test/try out the system.
+Once all necessary components are up and running you can use Swagger-UI (available at https://<machine name>.local/control-plane/api/v1/swagger-ui/) to test/try out the system.

 Common Issues

-This can happen due to race conditions.
+This can occur due to race conditions or misconfigured dependencies between resources.
 Please restart all failed resources starting from ingresses (you can do several attempts).
+Check for potential errors using Tilt logs and review failing Kubernetes resources (e.g., using k9s or kubectl).

 Change sysctl limits for Linux systems: